Below are frequently asked questions (FAQs) that cover a wide range of

 to NH CHIS?

-New Hampshire's collection rule has been updated, most recently in June 2015, to provide
+New Hampshire's collection rule was updated, in June 2015, to provide

 further clarifications on required submissions to NH CHIS.
 A summary follows: